Sacramento State Hornets: Football

 The Sacramento State Hornets football program began in 1954, coached by Dave Strong (The teams' first football head coach).
 The programs' first victory came in the second season, 1955, where the Hornets defeated Southern Oregon by a point, which was also their only win of the season(they were winless in their first season of football).
 Sacramento State Football first affiliated with the Northern California Athletic Conference (NCAC) from 1962 until 1972, where they were added to the Western Football Conference (WFC) from 1973 to 1985, then becoming part of the D-1AA American West Conference (AWC).
 In 1996, Sac State was added to the Big Sky Conference along with Portland State, becoming the first California school in the Big Sky.
 Hornet Stadium has been home to the football team since 1969.

-The team has never been ranked in any major polls by the end of all their past seasons, but have won 4 conference titles: 1964 and 1966-NCAC, 1986-WFC, and 1995-AFC.
+The team have won 7 conference titles: 1964 and 1966-NCAC, 1986-WFC, 1995-AFC, 2019, 2021, and 2022-Big Sky.
 The Hornets football team participated in 2 bowls, the Pasadena Bowl in 1968 against Grambling State, where the Hornets lost 7-34, and the Camellia Bowl in 1964 (1964 College Division National Runner-up), where Montana State Bobcats defeated the Hornets 28–7.

-Current successOne of Sac State's most notable wins came on September 3, 2011, in the season opener for both Sac State and Oregon State Beavers of the Pac-12 conference at Reser Stadium.
+Success against FBS opponentsOne of Sac State's most notable wins came on September 3, 2011, in the season opener for both Sac State and Oregon State Beavers of the Pac-12 conference at Reser Stadium.
 The Hornets upset the Beavers in OT 29–28 with a 2-point conversion pass from QB Jeff Flemming to WR Brandyn Reed, beating an AQ Conference team for the first time in school history in front of an announced crowd of 41,581.
 The Beavers were a 23-point favorite coming into the game.

 On September 8, 2012, the Hornets repeated the feat of defeating a Pac-12, upsetting the Colorado Buffaloes by a score 30–28 in Boulder in front of a crowd of 46,843.
 The Buffaloes were heavily favored in the match up.
 Walk-on Edgar Castaneda was awarded a full scholarship following his game-winning field goal.

+On September 24, 2022, the Hornets defeated Colorado State Rams football 41-10 at Canvas Stadium, making this the largest win margin by Sacramento State over an FBS team.
+The 2022 team went on to go undefeated in the regular season for the first time in school, finishing 11-0.

+On September 16, 2023, the Hornets defeated Stanford football team 30-23 at Stanford Stadium, making this year the second year in a row that Sacramento State beat an FBS team.